 If you like these color photos, you may wish to check out my other pages of color photos of World War II.

-You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 and page 5 and page 6 and page 7 and page 8 and page 9 and page 10 and page 12 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 and page 5 and page 6 and page 7 and page 8 and page 9 and page 10 and page 11 and page 12 and page 13 and page 14 of this series.

 |Members of the Canadian Women’s Army Corps.|